bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 Tiled knows a whole lot more than just the file path.
-The data dump below includes the format (`mimetype`) of the data, its `structure`, and other machine-readable information that is necesasry for applications to navigate the file and load the data.
+The data dump below includes the format (`mimetype`) of the data, its `structure`, and other machine-readable information that is necessary for applications to navigate the file and load the data.

 ```{code-cell} ipython3